axibase/atsd/administration/server-properties.md

 ## Property Reference

-**Bold** property names may only be modified in the `server.properties` file and require a database restart.
+**Bold** property names may only be modified in the `server.properties` file by a qualified user and require a database restart.

 ### HBase

 Property | Default Value | Description
 ---|---|---
-`entity.countToUseFilter` | 2 | Applies to Data API queries with entity [wildcard](https://axibase.com/docs/atsd/api/data/#wildcards) (*).
+`entity.countToUseFilter` | 2 | Applies to Data API queries with entity [wildcard](../api/data/README.md#wildcards) (*).
 If entity count is greater than `entity.countToUseFilter`, one scan with skips is used.
 Otherwise a separate scan is executed for each query.
 `hbase.compaction.list` | d properties message li tag forecast | List of HBase tables for which the major compaction will be triggered by the task triggered with `hbase.compaction.schedule`.
 The list of tables contains most ATSD-managed tables containing data.
 **`hbase.compression.type`** | none | HBase-level compression.
 Supported options: none, `gz`, `lzo`, `snappy`, `lz4`, and `zstd`.
 **`hbase.compression.type.raw`** | none | HBase-level compression applied to raw time series data.
 Supported options are: none, `gz`, `lzo`, `snappy`, `lz4`, and `zstd`.